-RGL is looking to recruit a PhD student in the wider area of differentiable and inverse rendering / rendering systems / appearance modeling in the upcoming admissions cycle (deadline: December 15, 2019).
+RGL is looking to recruit a PhD student in the wider area of differentiable and inverse rendering / rendering systems / appearance modeling in the upcoming admissions cycle (The deadline for this is December 15, 2022).

 What EPFL and RGL, and I can offer

 EPFL provides a world-class, highly collaborative international research environment with competitive salaries and a beautiful setting on the shores of Lake Geneva.
 RGL is unusual in that in addition to conducting research on fundamental aspects of rendering, we also invest significant amounts of time to build practical systems (e.g. Mitsuba 3, PBRT) that constitute a widely used foundation of research projects around the world.
 Due to the small size of RGL (currently just 3 PhD candidates), I am able to provide close supervision to students and often help implementing some part of their projects.

 RGL is part of EPFL's School of Computer and Communication Sciences (“IC”).
 Doctoral students in this school are part of a centralized doctoral program (EDIC), which is somewhat unusual compared to our European peer institutions (that said, such programs are common in top-10 schools in the United States).